j-pride/manual/manual.md

 new WhereCondition().orderBy(COL_NAME).orderBy(COL_FIRST_NAME)
 ```

 Especially when you select data *in order*, the ResultIterator provides the additional methods spoolToList() and spoolToArray() to read results in chunks.
-This will be explained in more details in chapter [Mass Operations](#mass-operations).
+This allows to run multiple co-ordinated selects in parallel as an alternative to joins when selecting along 1:N relationships.
+Joins cause a duplication of transfer data in such a case which may cause mentionable latency in very large selections.

 And finally finally the methods bindvars...() in the WhereCondition class give you fine-grained control over which parts of the expression should use bind variables and which ones should be plain SQL.
-Bind variables or not becomes a relevant issue for databases on heavy duty and therefore are also discussed in the mass operation chapter.
+Bind variables become a relevant issue for databases on heavy duty and therefore are also discussed in the [prepared operations chapter](#prepared-operations).

 ### Arbitrary Criteria